thortle/local_CLI/README.md

 ## AI Provider Support

+### NOTE:
+The project is far from complete.
+It is a personal side-project.
+Future updates will include stability improvements, bug fixes, agentic RAG, MCP tools, knowledge graphs and more.

+Special thanks to AI Masters Community for the initial fork.

 ### Supported Providers
 - **Google Gemini** (original) - Gemini 2.5 Pro/Flash
 - **LM Studio** NEW - MLX-optimized local models for Apple Silicon